-4. James Baldwin abandoned America after his best friend died by suicide.
+5. He abandoned America after his best friend died by suicide.

-In the same interview, Baldwin talked about his reasons for choosing to live in France.
-"It wasn’t so much a matter of choosing France,” he said.
+Why France? ”It wasn’t so much a matter of choosing France,” he said.
 “It was a matter of getting out of America.
 I didn’t know what was going to happen to me in France, but I knew what was going to happen to me in New York.
 If I had stayed there, I would have gone under, like my friend.”

-5. James Baldwin worked as a film critic.
+7. Baldwin worked as a film critic.

 Though he is best known for his novels, Baldwin wrote criticism as well.
 In his book-length essay “The Devil Finds Work,” he wrote about American cinema in much the same way he wrote his novels, and was particularly interested in what cinema had to say about race.

 In discussing The Exorcist, Baldwin wrote: “The mindless and hysterical banality of evil presented in The Exorcist is the most terrifying thing about the film.
-The Americans should certainly know more about evil than that; if they pretend otherwise, they are lying, and any black man, and not only blacks—many, many others, including white children—can call them on this lie, he who has been treated as the devil recognizes the devil when they meet.”
+The Americans should certainly know more about evil than that; if they pretend otherwise, they are lying, and any Black man, and not only Blacks—many, many others, including white children—can call them on this lie, he who has been treated as the devil recognizes the devil when they meet.”